fahimkhan/python/combine-xml/README.md

-#Collect all file into one file
+#Collect all like xml file into one xml file

 combine-xml.py *.xml | sponge final.xml